List of One Tree Hill characters: Peyton Sawyer

-Portrayed by Hilarie Burton from the pilot until the season six finale, Peyton Elizabeth Sawyer, was introduced in the first season as Nathan Scott's on-and-off girlfriend.
-She has a huge love for music and for art, and frequently sketches certain events in her life, or feelings she cannot bring herself to tell anybody about.
-Peyton develops feelings for Lucas Scott in the first season, but frequently tries keeping them to herself since he was consistently off-and-on with Brooke for the first four seasons.
-Her adoptive mother died in a car accident when she was young, and her adoptive father works out on the sea, which leaves Peyton on her own for most of the first four seasons.
-She met her birth mother Ellie Harp near the end of the second season, however she also dies from cancer by the middle of the third season.
-Peyton was consistently surrounded by terrible events: she was shot in the leg during the school shooting in season three and lost a lot of blood, but was rescued by Lucas, and was brutally attacked twice by Ian Banks, who pretended to be her long-lost brother Derek.
+Portrayed by Hilarie Burton from the pilot until the Season 6 finale, Peyton Elizabeth Scott, née Sawyer, was introduced in Season 1 as Nathan Scott's on-and-off girlfriend.
+She has a huge love for music and art, and frequently sketches certain events in her life, or feelings she cannot bring herself to tell anybody about.
+In Season 1, Peyton fell in love, reciprocated, with Lucas Scott (who actually loved her since childhood), but frequently tried to bury her feelings since in the meantime he started an on-again, off-again relationship with Brooke, her best friend since childhood, who came between her and Lucas before they had the actual chance to get together.
+After three seasons stuck in this complicated situation, Peyton eventually decided not to give up on her love for Lucas any more and finally declare her true feelings to him, prompting him to realize she was the one for him all along and ultimately choose her over Brooke in Season 4.
+Her adoptive mother died in a car accident when she was young, and her adoptive father works at sea, leaving Peyton on her own for most of the first four seasons.
+She met her birth mother, Ellie Harp, at the end of Season 2; however she died of cancer by the middle of Season 3.
+Peyton was often surrounded by terrible events: she was shot in the leg during the school shooting in Season 3 and lost a lot of blood, but was rescued by Lucas, and was brutally attacked twice by Ian Banks, who pretended to be her long-lost brother Derek.
 She was saved the first time by Lucas and her real brother, and the second time by Brooke.
-Peyton left for Los Angeles to work as an intern at a major record label at the end of season four, but did not enjoy herself or feel she was accomplishing anything, so she returned to Tree Hill in the season five premiere.
-Peyton eventually married Lucas near the end of season six, and the two had a daughter, Sawyer Brooke Scott.
-Peyton and Lucas leave Tree Hill to raise Sawyer on the road, alongside Lucas's mother Karen, her daughter Lily, and her boyfriend Andy.
+Peyton left for Los Angeles to work as an intern at a major record label at the end of Season 4 but did not enjoy herself or feel she was accomplishing anything, so she moved back to Tree Hill in the Season 5 premiere.
+After her return, Peyton decided to start her own record label, which she named “Red Bedroom Records”.
+Peyton eventually married Lucas and they had a daughter, Sawyer Brooke Scott, at the end of Season 6.
+Peyton and Lucas then left Tree Hill to raise Sawyer on the road, alongside Lucas's mother, Karen, her daughter Lily, and her boyfriend, Andy.